-Table 5.1: Geometry control parameters.Geometry controls.
+Table 5.1: Geometry control parameters.

 Geometry controls.

-cdb_upload_url Sets the upload url relating to the Configuration Database.

-cdb_download_url Sets the download url re-

-lating to the Configuration

-Database.

-cdb_cc_download_url Sets the download url relating

-to the Configuration Database

-for the super-conducting chan-

-nels only.

-geometry_download_wsdl Name of the web service used

-for downloads.

-geometry_download_directory Set the directory where you

-S y y wish the geometry to be down-

-loaded to.

-geometry_download_by This can be set to either cur -

-5 ; ; rent, id or run number.
-Cur-

-rent will download the current

-valid geometry stored on the

-CDB.
-ID will download the

-geometry for the ID specified

-N.B ID numbers can be found

-using the get geometry ids ex-

-ecutable.
-Run number will

-download the geometry along

-with control room information

-for specified run including the

-beam-line currents.

-geometry_download_run_number Set the number of the run to

-8 be downloaded.

-geometry_download_beamline_for_run Set the beamline information

-8 to match a run independent of

-the geometry download.
-To be

-used when geometry is down-

-loaded by ID.

-geometry_download_coolingchannel_ta

-66 - - data matching a specific tag.

-geometry_download_id Set the number of the geome-

-8 try ID to be downloaded.

-geometry_download_cleanup Set to True in order to cleanup

-0 the temporary files created

-during the download process.

-These are the zip file down-

-loaded and the original GDML

-files from this zip file.

-g4_step_max Set the G4 step max number

-9 which will be set in the Par-

-entGeometryFile.
-This relates

-to the size of steps carried out

-during the simulation.

-geometry_upload_wsdl 39 Name of the web service used

-Promotil_abroad_mont 00 for uploads.
-For developers

-goometry upleed directory use only.
-Sot the the directory which

-geometry_upload_directory Set the the directory which

-stores the Fast-RAD produced

-GDML files which will be

-stored on the CDB.
-For Devel-

-opers use only.
+Geometry controls. cdb_upload_url Sets the upload url relating the the Con- figuration Database. cdb_download_url Sets the download url relating the the Configuration Database. geometry_download_wsdl Name of the web service used for down- loads. geometry_download_directory Set the directory where you wish the ge- ometry to be downloaded to. geometry_download_by This can be set to either current , id or run_number .
+Current will download the current valid geometry stored on the CDB.
+ID will download the geometry for the ID specified N.B ID numbers can be found using the get geometry ids ex- ecutable.
+Run_number will download the geometry along with control room information for specified run including the beam-line currents. geometry_download_run_number Set the number of the run to be down- loaded. geometry_download_id Set the number of the geometry ID to be downloaded. geometry_download_cleanup Set to True in order to cleanup the tem- porary files created during the download process.
+These are the zip file down- loaded and the original GDML files from this zip file. g4_step_max Set the G4 step max number which will be set in the ParentGeometryFile.
+This relates to the size of steps carried out during the simulation. geometry_upload_wsdl Name of the web service used for up- loads.
+For developers use only. geometry_upload_directory Set the the directory which stores the Fast-RAD produced GDML files which will be stored on the CDB.
+For Develop- ers use only. geometry_upload_note Write the description of the geometry which is going to be uploaded.
+This should describe what is in the beam line specifically what is new to the model.
+It should also include any other infor- mation the developer wishes the user to know.
+For developers use only. geometry_upload_valid_from Set the date-time format of the date when this geometry about to be up- loaded is valid from.
+For developers use only. geometry_upload_cleanup Set to True in order to cleanup the tem- plorary files created during the upload process.
+These are the file containing the list of GDMLs to be uploaded and also the original GDML files.
+For devel- opers use only. get_ids_start_time Set the start time of the period which you would like to get the ids from the configuration database.
+Must be in